functorz-tech/momen_doc/actions/loop.md

 ## Introduction

 This feature enables processing items in an array data source one by one (only remote data and select views are supported as data sources).
-Ideal for tasks such as updating database entries or calculating total shopping cart values.
+It is ideal for tasks such as updating database entries or calculating total shopping cart values.

 ## Action configuration guide

-Taking calculate the total value of a shopping cart as an example.
+Taking the calculation of the total value of a shopping cart as an example:

 1. Add Page Variable\
-   Start by adding "Arbitrary Precision Decimal" page variable to the page to temperarily store calculation results, initially set to zero.
+   Start by adding an "Arbitrary Precision Decimal" page variable to the page to temporarily store calculation results, initially set to zero.
 If this default does not work, set it to zero during the page load.

 | <img src="../.gitbook/assets/0 (47).png" alt="" data-size="original"> | <img src="../.gitbook/assets/1 (86).png" alt="" data-size="original"> |
 | --------------------------------------------------------------------- | --------------------------------------------------------------------- |

-2. Add Data Source On the page, identify a table as a data source so that the page will request the shopping cart data, filtered by the current user ID as the buyer.
+2. Add Data Source\
+   On the page, identify a table as a data source so that the page will request the shopping cart data, filtered by the current user ID as the buyer.

 ![](<../.gitbook/assets/2 (70).png>)